Web Self-Service Use Case

 This use case starts when a customer begins the support process on a web portal where they can view the details of existing requests using BMC Remedy Requester Console or Service Request Management Console.
 Following is the process flow for this use case.

-- A customer logs into the BMC Remedy Requester Console or Service Request Management Console to view the detail of his or her own ticket.
+- A customer logs into the BMC Remedy Requester Console or Service Request Management Console to view the detail of their own ticket.

 - A Click-to-Chat button is available to initiate a support session.